saikrishna1108/ECGR-6090-Final_Project/README.md

-**Navigating Uncertainty: Applications of
-Adaptive Decision-Making from the Eater’s
+## Navigating Uncertainty: Applications of Adaptive Decision-Making from the Eater Perspective
-Perspective

 In the strategic and interactive ”Mover and